Vulnerable babies are referred by Social Welfare

 300 families are monitored through our community outreach programme

-Our team will visit families and monitor the children who have returned home from Open Arms.
-Providing advice, medicines and food until children are settled and the families can support them, it is essential to support a child's return to their family.
-The families who are most at need, can receive extra sponsorship and support from Open Arms if needed.
+Our team will visit families and monitor the children who have returned to their home communities.
+Providing advice, medicines and food until children are settled and the families can support them.
+Long term independence and self sufficiency depends on this transition support and the team will work closely with the individual needs of each child and family.
+The families who are most at need, can receive extra sponsorship and support from Open Arms and this will be recommended by our Matron.

 Communities are often very poor and rely on farming for food and income.
 To help ease the burden on the families who are looking after an extra child, we deliver annual packs of maize seed and fertiliser to the families and community based organisations that look after children who have been in our care.